LED Sectional Kits

 An important note: These kits are provided without support.
 If there are any hardware problems with the kit you receive please reach out and I’ll be happy to help, but you should only buy it if you’re comfortable with the instructions and troubleshooting on your own.
 I’m not trying to make a profit on these so I am selling these very close to cost.
 As you can imagine, there’s a fair bit of effort involved in putting them together.
 If you like your kit once you receive it, I would appreciate it if you considered giving a tax deductible donation to the Upwind Foundation.
 We’re having a bit of a contest to see who can raise the most, so please do mention my name (Kyle Harmon) if you donate.

 About the Kit

 The kit includes the following:

-- Custom PCB with the following additional components included for connectivity and to comply with Adafruit’s Best Practices:
+- The following additional components included for connectivity and to comply with Adafruit’s Best Practices: